Cournot competition: Extension to oligopoly

-Bertrand's critique
+Reception

+Overall, the main critique of the model is that this duopoly game felt not particularly natural, in the period of its formation, when economic theory was more closely aligned with social and political theory.

+One part of Cournot's original duopoly game was that each firm owner can adjust his supply "en modifiant correctement le prix, or that the price can be adjusted in the same time period by both firms.
+Francis Edgeworth regarded equality of price in Cournot as "a particular condition, not... abstractly necessary in cases of imperfect competition."
+A. J. Nichol claimed that Cournot's theory makes no sense unless "prices are directly determined by buyers".
+Shapiro, perhaps in despair, remarked that "the actual process of price formation in Cournot's theory is somewhat mysterious".
-The French mathematician Joseph Bertrand, when reviewing Walras's Théorie Mathématique de la Richesse Sociale, was drawn to Cournot's book by Walras's high praise of it.
-Bertrand was critical of Cournot's reasoning and assumptions, Bertrand claimed that "removing the symbols would reduce the book to just a few pages".
-His summary of Cournot's theory of duopoly has remained influential:

-Cournot assumes that one of the proprietors will reduce his price to attract buyers to him, and that the other will in turn reduce his price even more to attract buyers back to him.
+Cournot's economic theory was little noticed until Léon Walras credited him as a forerunner.
+The French mathematician Joseph Bertrand, when reviewing Walras's Théorie Mathématique de la Richesse Sociale, was drawn to Cournot's book given the acceptance of the theory by Walras himself.
+Bertrand did criticize Cournot's theory, summarized as:[Cournot] assumes that one of the proprietors will reduce his price to attract buyers to him, and that the other will in turn reduce his price even more to attract buyers back to him.
 They will only stop undercutting each other in this way, when either proprietor, even if the other abandoned the struggle, has nothing more to gain from reducing his price.
 One major objection to this is that there is no solution under this assumption, in that there is no limit to the downward movement...
 If Cournot's formulation conceals this obvious result, it is because he most inadvertently introduces as D and D' the two proprietors' respective outputs, and by considering them as independent variables, he assumes that should either proprietor change his output then the other proprietor's output could remain constant.
-It quite obviously could not.

-Pareto was unimpressed by Bertrand's critique, concluding from it that Bertrand 'wrote his article without consulting the books he criticised'.

-Irving Fisher outlined a model of duopoly similar to the one Bertrand had accused Cournot of analysing incorrectly:

-A more natural hypothesis, and one often tacitly adopted, is that each [producer] assumes his rival's price will remain fixed, while his own price is adjusted.
+It quite obviously could not.In response to the criticism, Vilfredo Pareto, another influential economist, was unimpressed by Bertrand's critique.
+Later, Irving Fisher outlined a model of duopoly that was in line with Bertrand's critique, and not Cournot's original model, stating: A more natural hypothesis, and one often tacitly adopted, is that each [producer] assumes his rival's price will remain fixed, while his own price is adjusted.
 Under this hypothesis each would undersell the other as long as any profit remained, so that the final result would be identical with the result of unlimited competition.

-Fisher seemed to regard Bertrand as having been the first to present this model, and it has since entered the literature as Bertrand competition.
+Fisher regarded Bertrand as the first to identify this model, and it has since been referred to as Bertrand competition.
+Today, this duopoly theory is a key model in game theory, and has application in modern economics for understanding oligopolies.